2025 Atlantic hurricane season: Tropical Storm Lorenzo

-On October 10, a tropical wave emerged into the tropical Atlantic, passing south of Cape Verde, while producing widespread disorganized showers and thunderstorms as it moved west-northwestward over the next few days.
+On October 9, a tropical wave emerged into the tropical Atlantic, passing south of Cape Verde, while producing widespread disorganized showers and thunderstorms as it moved west-northwestward over the next few days.
+Organization began on October 11.
 The disturbance became better organized late on October 12, producing tropical-storm-force winds, along with a large burst of deep convection.
-Early the next morning, the system was designated Tropical Storm Lorenzo.
-Moving northwestward, Lorenzo attained sustained winds of 50 kn late that same day.
+At 06:00 UTC on October 13, a well-defined circulation formed and the system became a tropical storm.
+At 00:00 UTC on October 14, wind speeds of 60 mph was recorded, though maximum winds were likely undersampled.
+The maximum intensity was estimated to be 1000 millibars through the Knaff-Zehr-Courtney wind-pressure relationship.
 The storm became embedded in a sheared and dry environment on October 14, however, causing it to weaken.
 As a result of the adverse atmospheric conditions, the storm later struggled to produce organized convection and maintain a closed circulation, and on October 15, Lorenzo degenerated into a remnant low over the open eastern Atlantic.